wodby/docs/docs/stacks/mariadb/index.md

     - We strongly recommend to backup your database before upgrading your application stack
     - During MariaDB upgrade we run `mysql-check` and `mysql-upgrade`.
 This operation may take a few minutes for big databases

+### 2.5.4

+- MariaDB:
+    - Updated to 10.3.15
+    - `log_warnings` now configurable, set to `2` by default for all versions
+- Adminer rebuilt against latest base image

 ### 2.5.3

 - MariaDB updates: 10.2.24, 10.1.40